omkarbhoite25/3D-Sensing-Sensor-Fusion/README.md

 | Cloth    |    118.20s     |     290.51s  |       1.10s & 0.66s  | 0.956163     |  11.4855  |  37.5293    |
 |   Flower Pot    |  130.10s  |    334.07s | 1.64s & 0.36s      |    0.770409 |      28.8182    | 33.5341|
 | Rocks     |    122.75s         |   313.15s         |    1.66s & 0.87s            |  0.875    |      18.6975   |  35.413    |

+#
+# Note
+Please make sure that you input the corect image to the evaluation metrics functioin code present in "main.cpp", and for now I am setting it to accept the input images that you provide.
+#